-Why don't more people make active steps towards early retirement in order to leave an environment they otherwise hate?
+Despite a huge number of people disliking their work, why don't more people take active steps towards early retirement in order to leave an environment they otherwise hate?

 A Lack Of Money